jzhu11/portfolio-milestone/ist-652/botw/README.md

 # An Analysis of “The Legend of Zelda: Breath of the Wild” Compendium

-This is also referenced in BOTW Assignment
+This is also referenced in BOTW Assignment in the report

 This code collects semi-structured data from an API in a .JSON format and uses it for analysis